mshirdel/quick/README.md

 # quick

-Quick is a Golang project template
+Quick is a Golang project template that uses:

+* Echo
+* Gorm